plumatic/eng-practices/20130926-data-representation.md

 ### Extreme polymorphism, or polymorphism without data types

 If you need polymorphism of an exotic form, where you're not just conditioning on the class of the first argument, then you need multimethods.
-In our experience, this is a pretty rare occurence.
+In our experience, this is a pretty rare occurrence.
 Multimethods are so general that you can pick the data format best suited to your application on its own merits.
-If you want to use maps for your data representation, a simple `:type` field mapping to a keyword can be uesd for dispatch.
+If you want to use maps for your data representation, a simple `:type` field mapping to a keyword can be used for dispatch.

-Simiarly, if you want an extensible method without a corresponding concrete data type, multimethods give you a way to declare open dispatch without tying you down to a concrete data representation.
+Similarly, if you want an extensible method without a corresponding concrete data type, multimethods give you a way to declare open dispatch without tying you down to a concrete data representation.
 For example, you can make a function that dispatches on its first argument value (not class), which anyone can extend.

 Beyond these cases, you should probably think hard before using a multimethod.
 This is especially true if you have multiple polymorphic methods, since you'll need to repeat your dispatch logic in each multimethod if you choose this option.

 ### Maximum mungeability

 We've almost reached the end of the road for plain old maps as well.
-But before we get there, it's probably worth mentioning one more way to achieve polymorphism: storing functions as fields, a'la JavaScript (or many languages that came before it).
+But before we get there, it's probably worth mentioning one more way to achieve polymorphism: storing functions as fields, ala JavaScript (or many languages that came before it).

 ```clojure
 (def my-obj